TsjipTsjip/Glitch.Com-Discord-bot-framework/README.md

 # GLITCH.COM DISCORD BOT FRAMEWORK

+## First of all...
+There are four things you need to have in order to be able to use this framework.
+* A github account
+* A discord account
+* A discord application
+* A bot attached to that application

+When you have this all, you can read on.

 ## Glitch.com
 You can simply import this repo on [glitch.com](https://glitch.com/), set the configurations and the token in the .env file and you're all set!